Skip to content

 -h Display this help

-Note: In lab mode, the qemu process are started in snapshot mode,
+Note: in lab mode, the qemu processes are started in snapshot mode,

-this mean that all modifications to disks are lose after quitting the lab
+which means all disk modifications are lost after quitting the lab.

-Script need to be started with root if you want a shared LAN with the Qemu host
+The script must be run as root for a shared LAN with the Qemu host.

 Under Windows

-Even if you are using a 64 bit OS, it's not enough for running a 64 bit guest with Virtualbox: Your 64 bit processor needs support VT-x or AMD-V technology too (and enabled in the BIOS)!
+Even with a 64-bit OS, that is not enough to run a 64-bit guest with VirtualBox: your 64-bit processor must also support VT-x or AMD-V technology (and have it enabled in the BIOS).

 Under Windows

-If you are under MS Windows, here is a BSDRP Virtualbox lab PowerShell script (need PowerShell and .Net).
+If you are on MS Windows, here is a BSDRP VirtualBox lab PowerShell script (requires PowerShell and .Net).

-For starting this PS script you need to:
+To start this PowerShell script, you need to:

-1. Permit Unrestricted PowerShell script execution (into a powershell started with administrative right, enter: Set-ExecutionPolicy unrestricted)
+1. Allow unrestricted PowerShell script execution (in a PowerShell started with administrative rights, enter Set-ExecutionPolicy unrestricted).

-We recommend to use a BSDRP serial-console image under MS Windows: Avoid potential keyboard layout problems and serial port redirection is well supported under MS Windows.
+We recommend using a BSDRP serial-console image under MS Windows: it avoids potential keyboard layout problems, and serial-port redirection is well supported under MS Windows.

-• A RDP client for lab based on BSDRP vga release (included in Windows: mstsc)
+• An RDP client for labs based on the BSDRP VGA release (mstsc is included with Windows)

-• A serial terminal software able to open pipe like PuTTY or KiTTYfor lab based on BSDRP serial release
+• A serial-terminal application that can open a pipe, like PuTTY or KiTTY, for labs based on the BSDRP serial release

 Steps:

-1. Download a BSDRP image and decompress the xz archive (using 7-zip as example) for obtaining the .img
+1. Download a BSDRP image and decompress the xz archive (using 7-zip, for example) to obtain the .img file.

-2. Right-click on the BSDRP-lab-vbox.ps1 and select “execute with PowerShell”
+2. Right-click BSDRP-lab-vbox.ps1 and select "Run with PowerShell".

-After use, if you want to use a new BSDRP image for the lab, delete all Virtualbox BSDRP_lab_* VM.
-The script will generate a BSDRP-Putty-sessions.reg file on your desktop: Import this file to your registration database for auto-configuring Putty&Kitty sessions.
+After use, if you want to use a new BSDRP image for the lab, delete all VirtualBox BSDRP_lab_* VMs.
+The script generates a BSDRP-Putty-sessions.reg file on your desktop; import it into your registry to auto-configure PuTTY and KiTTY sessions.

 Under FreeBSD or Linux